-Our archivists are available to provide instructional sessions that introduce students to archival resources, develop their primary source research skills, and encourage them to explore archival resources that can better equip them to serve the Church and fulfill the Great Commission as pastors, missionaries, scholars, and church members.
-Our instructional sessions can be tailored to the specific interests and needs of your students or we can provide a general overview of our collections and the research process.
-Whenever possible, our staff will put examples from our collection into the hands of the participants so they can begin their journey into archival research as we teach.
+Our archivists are available to provide instruction sessions that introduce students to archival resources, develop their primary source research skills, and encourage them to explore archival resources that can better equip them to serve the Church and fulfill the Great Commission as pastors, missionaries, scholars, and church members.
+Our instruction sessions can be tailored to the specific interests and needs of your students or we can provide a general overview of our collections and the research process.
+Whenever possible, our staff will put rare books and unique archival resources from our collections into the hands of your students so they can begin their journey into archival research as we teach.
 While we generally focus our instruction on College at Southeastern and SEBTS classes, we are happy to work with churches, community groups, and school groups of varying ages and abilities who have an interest in archives.

-Examples of the types of instructional sessions our staff can provide include the following.
+Examples of the types of instruction sessions our staff can provide include the following.

-A Spark Session is a short, 15 minute presentation focused around a single archival resource that is designed to open students eyes to the possibilities of primary source research in archives and "spark" their interest in further study.
-Spark sessions are modeled after the TED talk format and are ideal for groups that are new to the research process and have limited classroom time.
+A Spark Session is a short, 15 minute presentation focused on a single archival resource that is designed to open student's eyes to the possibilities of primary source research in archives and "spark" their interest in further study.
+Spark Sessions are modeled after the TED talk format and are ideal for groups that are new to the research process and have limited classroom time.

 Treasures of the Archives Session

-A Treasures of the Archives Session is a 30-45 minute overview that will introduce students to the types of resources they will find in the Archives at Southeastern and provide basic information about how they can connect with the services the archives has to offer.
+A Treasures of the Archives Session is a 30-45 minute overview that will put rare books and unique archival resources into the hands of your students and introduce them to the resources and services available through the Archives at Southeastern.
 Treasures of the Archives Sessions are great for any group that wants to see the breadth of what is available in our archives and be equipped with some basic tools to discover more.